 "The Sky Tonight" Planetarium Show

-Shows begin on time, doors are locked during the show.
+Shows begin on time, and doors are locked during the show.

-San Mateo County Astronomical Society holds their monthly meeting in CSM's planetarium, beginning at 7:30 pm.
+San Mateo County Astronomical Society holds their monthly meeting in CSM planetarium on first Fridays, beginning at 7:00 pm.
 The general public is invited to this FREE event.
-For more information call Ed Pieret at 650-862-9602 or visit SMCAS website.
+For more information call Ed Pieret at (650) 862-9602 or visit the SMCAS website.

 Project Star Gaze

 We're proud to continue our popular "Project Star Gaze" program for kids and teachers, in the planetarium.
 These shows give school children an exciting introduction to astronomy.
-Designed primarily for kindergarten through 5th graders, "Project Star Gaze" at College of San Mateo, offers children and their teachers experience with "real" science during free field trips to the planetarium.
+Designed primarily for kindergarten through 5th graders, "Project Star Gaze" at CSM, offers children and their teachers experience with "real" science during free field trips to the planetarium.
 Our astronomy faculty tailor the workshops to each age group.
 CSM's planetarium has served thousands of students and visitors since 1963.

-Our facility is equipped with dual Evan & Sutherland Digistar 3 SP2 HD projectors and GOTO Chronos opto-mechanical space simulator.
+Our facility is equipped with dual JVC 4K projectors and GOTO Chronos II opto-mechanical space simulator.
 The planetarium seats 97 visitors.
 "Project Star Gaze provides an exciting venue for students to be introduced to scientific methodology and its application to everyday life.
 Each session includes a planetarium star show, plus demonstrations of solar system basics and spectroscopy.

 Recent studies recommend that elementary school children be exposed to dynamic, hands-on experiences with science.
 Early in their education, they need an understanding of the interdisciplinary nature of science and the scientific method.
 This program also exposes elementary school children to a college environment, helping to encourage lifelong learning and kindle an early interest in pursuing higher education.
 "Project Star Gaze" also represents CSM's commitment to its community.
 Partners providing a variety of critial project resources include: The San Mateo County Community College Foundation, and the San Mateo County Astronomical Society, which meets monthly in the planetarium.